Sheet Metal Fabrication Tolerances

 Best Practices in Tolerance Specification

 Although the machinery and tooling will repeat within .004", it is a mistake to simply engineer all mating parts expecting +/-.005" accuracy.
 Such overkill forces additional labor in sorting and inspection.
 The result of tolerances that are too tight is simply higher cost and lower productivity.
 Correctly toleranced parts still have excellent fit and function, with the added benefit of manufacturing efficiency.
+Below is an image for VIP's recommended default sheet metal tolerances.

 |Hole Size||Hole to Hole||Hole to Edge||Hole to Bend||Bend to Bend|